wildflowers welcome

 Simply stated, wildflowers are Christian women called to lead but haven’t been raised to realize the fullness of that calling in their lives.
-In 2017, while my husband worked in south Texas helping the Houston area recover from the effects of Hurricane Harvey, the Lord began to lay it on my heart that women around me needed leadership development.
-I also started taking a coaching course that fall, and – by what I now believe is the Lord’s design – I signed up for an Executive Coaching Course.
-Does anyone else see the connection?
+In 2017, while my husband worked in South Texas helping the Houston area recover from the effects of Hurricane Harvey, the Lord began to lay it on my heart that women around me needed leadership development.
+I also started taking a coaching course that fall, and—by what I now believe is the Lord’s design—I signed up for an Executive Coaching Course.
+Do you see the connection?

 The joke was really on me in that season… And yet, it was a very specific YES I gave to God without knowing why—a YES that would inform my ministry decisions, my life goals, and my desire to help God’s daughters rise up, embrace their role, and reign in God’s Kingdom.
 I’ll share more about this adventure later, but it is an important epilogue to what I will share in this post.